Puerto Rican Eggnog (Coquito)

 Instructions

-• Pour the mixture into a glass pitcher and add in the cinnamon sticks and cloves.
+• Infuse with Spice: Pour the blended mixture into a large glass pitcher or jar.
+Add the 2 cinnamon sticks and 2 whole cloves, then give it a quick stir.

 Donna’s Notes